This page explains service accounts, types of service accounts, and the IAM roles that are available to service accounts.

 - You can let other users or service accounts impersonate a service account.

-- Service accounts are not members of your Google Workspace domain, unlike user accounts.
-For example, if you share assets with all members in your Google Workspace domain, they will not be shared with service accounts.
-Similarly, any assets created by a service account cannot be owned or managed by Google Workspace or Cloud Identity admins.
-This doesn't apply when using domain-wide delegation, because API calls are authorized as the impersonated user, not the service account itself.
+Service accounts are not members of your Google Workspace domain, unlike user accounts.
+If you share Google Workspace assets, like docs or events, with all members in your Google Workspace domain, they are not shared with service accounts.
+Similarly, Google Workspace assets created by a service account are not created in your Google Workspace domain.
+As a result, your Google Workspace and Cloud Identity admins can't own or manage these assets.

 Service account keys

 Each service account is associated with two sets of public/private RSA key pairs that are used to authenticate to Google: Google-managed keys, and user-managed keys.